ashleydavis/docker-compose-nodejs-example/README.md

     sudo docker-compose up -d

-The -d parameter starts it as a daemon.
+The -d parameter starts it detatched from the command line.

+To list running containers:

+    sudo docker-compose ps

+To kill the containers:

+    sudo docker-compose kill